New bill focuses on higher ed to rebuild Ohio’s population, future workforce - NewsBreak

 New bill focuses on higher ed to rebuild Ohio’s population, future workforce

-COLUMBUS, Ohio (WCMH) – An ambitious bill promises an investment in higher education to help tackle population decline and workforce shortages in Ohio.
+COLUMBUS, OH (WCMH) – An ambitious bill promises an investment in higher education to help tackle population decline and workforce shortages in Ohio.

 Monday, flanked by nine presidents from many of the state’s largest colleges and universities State Rep. Jon Cross (R-Kenton) announced the Graduate and Retain Ohio’s Workforce (GROW) Act.
-He called it an investment in Ohio’s future economy.Ohio counties with highest COVID-19 infection rates as Delta wave hits December
+He called it an investment in Ohio’s future economy.Come Together: Columbus musicians play entire Beatles catalog in marathon concert

 “We’re not a flyover state, we’re a ‘fly-to state.’
 We’re a ‘stay here state,’” Cross said.